Find Affordable College Courses

 On average, resource management graduates from Ohio State take out $25,118 in student loans while working on their Bachelor's Degree.

-Out of the 5 schools in Ohio that were part of this year’s ranking, Bowling Green State University - Main Campus landed the # 2 spot on the list.
-Located in the town of Bowling Green, BGSU is a public school with a large student population.
+A rank of #2 on this year’s list means Bowling Green State University - Main Campus is a great place for natural resource management students working on their bachelor’s degree.
+Located in the town of Bowling Green, BGSU is a public school with a fairly large student population.

 Women make up 47% of the resource management majors at the school.

-Read full report on Natural Resource Management at Bowling Green State University - Main Campus
+Full Natural Resource Management at Bowling Green State University - Main Campus Report

 Of the 2 students majoring in resource management at Malone, 50% are male and 50% are female.